 Soon, Brian joined an organization of which he would soon be president.
 “The wilderness pilots association,” he says with a smile.
 “We would get away after classes were finished.
-Go out to different farms, grass strips on the farm This is a richer, more romantic relationship to flying.”
+Go out to different farms, grass strips on the farm.
+This was is a richer, more romantic relationship to flying.”

 One thing led to another and he soon found himself graduated with a floatplane license headed to Alaska.
 “The mission was ultimately six weeks at sea with a few guys from Evergreen Aviation.
 We were working with an Insitu ScanEagle.
 The guys were training and I was there for coordination.
 It was my introduction to basically where I’m at now.
 It was how I got wrapped up into the world of unmanned systems.”

 Then, after a few more months of training on the ScanEagle in Hood River, Brian deployed to Afghanistan.

 After deployment, and success with unmanned aircraft, Brian knew he wanted to make his way back to flying the airplanes he loved.
 TacAero was created at the crossroads of the two things he knew best: flying and technology.

 “Yesterday I spent the whole day flying a cub just like the one my mom learned to fly in.
 Although it was nicer and newer,” he added with a grin.
 “The plane had radar reflectors all over it and I was flying back and forth over Parkdale where we had radar sites set up.
 The whole production was part of a research initiative with Stanford and the Air Force.
 It was a pretty good day.”